FeiElysia/WEP_Workplace_Safty/README.md

 2. Take the custom dataset with PPE
 3. Fine-tune the YOLO model with the custom dataset

 In this work, the fine-tuning was already done, and the trained model was published.
-I tested it, and it can identify the head, hands, ears, and face good, but the estimation of PPE is not very good
+I tested it, and it can identify the head, hands, ears, and face good, but the estimation of PPE is not very good.
+For this solution, see X and for results see Y

 **Solution 3:**

 We can use YOLO-World model.
 This model identifies object just from the word description, even without pre-training on the custom datasets.
-I tested it and it works fine with the helmets, glasses, and shoes
+I tested it and it works fine with the helmets, glasses, and shoes.
+It is the best solution for me so far.
+For this solution, see X and for results see Y

 **Solution 4:**
 As Junjie proposed: